-- 1. The respondent is a state representative. - 2.
-The allegations are based on the respondent's January 2005, July 2005, January 2006, and July 2006 semiannual campaign finance reports. - 3.
-Also at issue are the respondent's 30-day (filed October 9, 2006) and 8-day (filed October 30, 2006) pre-election reports due in connection with the 2006 general election.
+- 1. The respondent is a current state representative. - 2.
+The complaint was filed on January 24, 2007. - 3.
+The allegations are based on the respondents January 2005, July 2005, January 2006, and July 2006 semiannual campaign finance reports. - 4.
+The respondent disclosed the credit card company as the payee for political expenditures totaling approximately \$4,700. - 5.
+The respondent's campaign finance reports disclosed reimbursement to staff totaling approximately \$2,100.

-- 4. The respondent disclosed the credit card company as the payee for political expenditures totaling approximately \$33,500. - 5.
-The respondent's campaign finance reports disclosed reimbursement to staff totaling approximately \$8,100. - 6.
-The respondent's campaign finance reports disclosed reimbursements to herself totaling approximately \$10,900. - 7.
-The respondent did not previously disclose the political expenditures at issue as having been made from the respondent's personal funds and subject to reimbursement. - 8.
-The respondent did not previously disclose the political expenditures at issue as a loan. - 9.
-The respondent has filed corrected reports.
+- 6. The respondent's campaign finance reports disclosed reimbursements to himself totaling approximately \$4,400. - 7.
+The respondent did not previously disclose the political expenditures as having been made from the respondent's personal funds and subject to reimbursement. - 8.
+The respondent did not previously disclose the political expenditures at issue as a loan.